devarshitechnotion/laravel-sample-project/README.md

 # laravel-sample-project
 This is a sample project made in laravel.
-So that beignner can use this to understand laravel framework better and easy.
+So that beignner can use this to understand laravel framework in better and easy way.
+Kindly change database settings in .env & config/database.php file.